Norton Associates Engineering

 Publisher: Prentice Hall

 A thorough, up-to-date, and comprehensive textbook dealing with machine design that emphasizes both static and fatigue failure theory and analysis as well as emphasizing the synthesis and design aspects of machine elements.
+It is based on the author's 50 years of experience actually doing machine design as well as his thorough understanding of the underlying theory that comes from teaching this subject for over 30 years.
 The book points out the commonality of the analytical approaches needed to design a wide variety of elements and emphasizes the use of computer-aided engineering as an approach to the design and analysis of these classes of problems.
 It includes a chapter on the proper application of meshing and boundary conditions to finite element analysis of stress and deflection in machine elements.

 The book presents an integrated approach to the design of machine elements by tying together the usual set of machine-element topics with a series of case studies that demonstrate the interrelationships between force, stress and failure analysis in real-world design.
 While emphasizing the design and synthesis aspects of the subject, the book nevertheless presents a thorough and complete treatment of the requisite engineering mechanics topics and provides a good balance between synthesis and analysis.